slaclab/sdf-docs/software.md

 #### Prerequisite

-Before pulling or building an image, define the following environment variables:
+As pulling and building a new image can use quite a lot of disk space, we recommend that you set the appropriate cache paths for singularity to not use your $HOME directory.
+Therefore, before pulling or building an image, define the following environment variables:

 ```bash
 export DIR=/scratch/${USER}/.singularity
 mkdir $DIR -p